Les Gets, France: Family Ski Guide

 What's the Skiing Like for Families?

-The standout is the P'tite Glisse pass: a self-contained circuit of 12 lifts and 13 runs, 6 green, 6 blue, and 1 red, sold as a distinct, cheaper product than the full area pass.
-Your family can progress from first carpet ride to confident blue runs without ever buying terrain you can't use.
+The standout is the P'tite Glisse pass: a self-contained circuit of 12 lifts and 13 runs (6 green, 6 blue, 1 red), sold as a distinct, cheaper product than the full area pass.
+Your family can progress from first carpet ride to confident blue runs without buying terrain you can't use.

 - Days 1-2, magic carpets: The free beginners' zone has conveyor lifts and near-flat terrain.
-Your child starts here, likely in ESF's Piou Piou Club from age 3, a hybrid of crèche supervision and first ski steps where indoor games alternate with time on snow.
+Your child likely starts in ESF's Piou Piou Club from age 3, a hybrid of crèche and first ski steps.
 Drop-off is co-located with Les Fripouilles nursery, so siblings of different ages go to one building.

-- Days 3-4, Grand Cry Territory: This Indian-themed dedicated kids' zone sits on the mountain away from the general beginners' area, tepees, themed gates, and gentle obstacles that make a five-year-old feel like an explorer rather than a student.
-It's separate from the main beginner zone and worth seeking out specifically.
+- Days 3-4, Grand Cry Territory: An Indian-themed kids' zone on the mountain, tepees, themed gates, and gentle obstacles that make a five-year-old feel like an explorer.

-Fifty percent of the local terrain is rated beginner or easy.
-That's not an accident, it's the mountain Les Gets chose to build.
-Video park zones, timed slalom courses, and a boardercross give children reasons to re-ski the same slope five times without complaint.
-Across the local area, there are 15 dedicated fun runs.
+Fifty percent of local terrain is rated beginner or easy.
+Video park zones, timed slalom courses, and a boardercross give children reasons to re-ski the same slope without complaint, 15 dedicated fun runs across the local area.

 📊The Numbers